 Electric cooperatives were established to provide electricity to rural America, and now make up the largest electric utility network in the nation.
 Touchstone Energy is the national brand identity for that network.

 Check out a great co-op membership benefit – rebates for being energy efficient.
 Your non-profit co-op offers rebates for energy efficient dual fuel heat pumps and geothermal heat pumps.
 Get special winter rates with a dual fuel unit, and save year around with either type of heat pump.
 Use the latest technology to save on your heating and cooling costs.
 Check out the requirements and if it’s time to upgrade your equipment,

 Need a room air conditioner?
 Go with an Energy Star rated room unit and get a $50 rebate back.
 Download the air conditioner rebate form and take it shopping with you.

 Business Lighting Rebate

-Platte-Clay offers a new business lighting rebate program for commercial, industrial and agricultural cooperative members that have more than 10 bulbs or fixtures in the facility.
-Call to have a Platte-Clay facility review, which will determine the amount of the rebate.
-The total rebate amount is limited to $30,000 per member per year, not to exceed 40 percent of the total equipment cost.
+Platte-Clay offers a business lighting rebate program to commercial, industrial and agricultural cooperative members with more than 10 bulbs or fixtures at their facility.
+The rebate amount will be determined prior to installation and calculated based on an audit of existing and replacement lighting.
+Total rebate amount is limited to $30,000 per member per year and in no case will exceed 40 percent of the total equipment cost.
 Rebates are based on kilowatt hours saved, calculated at 6 cents per kWh.